Energy Transition: Strategies and Insights From the C-Suite

 The scale of the energy transition is unparalleled and will affect all sectors, some dramatically.
-Ever more companies are seeing the opportunities: innovation and efficiency have helped put the green energy business case on the map – and by association, whole countries.
+Ever more companies are seeing the opportunities: innovation and efficiency have helped put the green energy business case on the map.
 Yet these cannot be isolated efforts, but rather require collaboration between stakeholders.

 Beyond the hype, this report contains: